Couples and families who bullet journal together, stay together.

 - Books read

-- Money saving log (find more ideas for bullet journal budget and finances)
+- Money saving log (or other bullet journal budget and finances)

-- Gratitude log (find more ideas for bullet journal mental health and self care)
+- Gratitude log (and more ideas for bullet journal mental health and self care)

-- Places traveled and want to travel to (find more ideas for bullet journal travel log)
+- Places traveled and want to travel to (among other bullet journal travel log ideas)

 - Seasonal bucket list